xuejiaohan/Nexuse_distiv_doc/docs/source/usage.rst

 * Description

-  * This is the function to combine LC submodule outputs for different regions (i.e., municipalities) into one
+  * This is the function to combine LC submodule outputs for different regions (i.e., municipalities) into one output structure